 Food is fuel.
 The consumption of food and fossil fuels are inextricably linked.
-Their production is nearing capacity, and shortages in both are a very real near-term possibility.
-Without a concerted effort at all levels to separate the two—and to develop solutions to agricultural and energy shortcomings—we will be faced with a global crisis.
+Shortages in one – such as strife in the Middle East or drought in the American Midwest – can cause dramatic shortages and price hikes in the other.
+We require a concerted effort at all levels to separate the two and to develop solutions to agricultural and energy shortcomings.

 As daunting as the outlook is, there is hope on the horizon.
 Sustainable America’s goal is to bring together like-minded groups to foster awareness through open dialog and educational outreach, and act as a catalyst for the development and funding of innovative, entrepreneurial solutions to the impending food/fuel crisis.

 As many Americans feel the financial squeeze when they go to the gas pump or, to a lesser extent, the grocery store, there is not always a good understanding of the larger forces at work.
 Supply and demand imbalances exist for the two consumer staples most vital to sustaining daily American life: food and oil.
 Both industries are currently operating near capacity, and forecasts indicate that this situation will only get worse due to increased demand on a relatively fixed supply.